btschwertfeger/BiasAdjustCXX/README.md

 ### 3.3 Alternative: Docker 🐳

 The execution of BiasAdjustCXX is also possiblie within a Docker container.
-This is the preferred option when the installation of NetCDF4 C++, CMake or BiasAdjustCXX on the local system is not wanted.
+This is the preferred option when the installation of [NetCDF-4 C++](https://github.com/Unidata/netcdf-cxx4), [CMake](https://cmake.org) or BiasAdjustCXX on the local system is not desired.
 It also makes easier to access this tool since Docker container can run on nearly every operating system.

 ```bash
 docker run -it -v $(pwd):/work btschwertfeger/biasadjustcxx:latest sh -c "cd /work/ \